-In addition to this, only 3% of all apps retain their users beyond 30 days.
+In addition to this, only 3% of all apps retain their users beyond 30 days(this will open in a new window).
 The effort required to download a new app and test it out to see if it could become one of our most frequently used just isn’t worth it anymore.

 This is due to multiple friction points for users.

 As a result, a handful of apps are used daily and occupy valuable data on our phones.
 Users would rather have services integrated into an app that they already use rather than download another one which takes up valuable storage space on their device.
 And thus begins the rise of messenger apps we already have starting to serve multiple purposes.